Academic Catalog 2022-2023

 Enrollment limited to students with department of Biology.

-BIOL 325 - Biometry with Lab
+BIOL 325 - Biostatistics and Experimental Design with Lab

 An introduction to statistical techniques and experimental design as applied to biological problems.
 Descriptive methods, tests of significance, linear regression, correlation, analysis of variance and covariance, and non-parametric techniques are included.
 Use of PC and/or mainframe computer is required.
 Includes a lab.